Does a No Fault Accident Go on Your Record? Not Exactly

 Do Warnings Go on Your Record?

-Hundreds of people who are stopped by police each day and let off with a warning are probably curious to know “Do warnings go on your record?”
+Hundreds of people who are stopped by police each day and let off with a warning are probably curious to know “Will warnings be added to your criminal history file?”
 A written warning is very likely to go on an individual’s driving record as there is a physical document for the encounter, but a verbal warning is much less likely to appear on the DMV record.

 Do Infractions Go on Your Record?

-Individuals who committed minor traffic violations (speeding, failure to yield, etc.) or non-traffic violations (littering, fishing without a license) will wonder, do infractions go on your record?
+Individuals who committed minor traffic violations (speeding, failure to yield, etc.) or non-traffic violations (littering, fishing without a license) will wonder, does receiving an infraction mean it goes on record?
 The answer is, infractions will not appear on criminal records but traffic infractions will appear on driving records.

 Do Speeding Tickets Go on Your Record?

-Individuals wondering “Do speeding tickets go on your record?” have to consider the degree of the speeding ticket.
+Individuals wondering “Will speeding tickets be added to your driving history?” have to consider the degree of the speeding ticket.
 Every state gauges this differently, but generally, going less than 10 mph is considered an infraction and only shows up on the driving record (not driving records); but speeding more than 15 mph over the speed limit is much more likely to be classified as a misdemeanor and appear on criminal and driving records.

 Do Parking Tickets Go on Your Record?

-Individuals receiving parking tickets will wonder, do parking tickets go on your record?
+Individuals receiving parking tickets will wonder, Do parking tickets get documented in official driving records?
 And the answer is no. Parking tickets are non-moving violations and do not show up on driving records, but failure to pay parking tickets can result in a court summons or even criminal charges.

 Do Camera Red Light Tickets Go on Your Record?